 Our sexual health procedures for men

 Our testosterone optimization treatment can help men replenish their testosterone levels to have them feeling like they did when they were younger.
-At Amy Brenner, MD & Associates, we offer four different treatment options.
+At Amy Brenner, MD & Associates, we offer different treatment options.

 - Testosterone Pellet Therapy (subcutaneous implants): After using a local anesthetic, testosterone pellets are placed through a 5mm incision in the hip or love handles The process only takes a few minutes, and the benefits last between 4 to 6 months!

 - Testosterone Injection Therapy: Unlike pellets, testosterone injections don’t require any downtime.
 They are self-administered 2 to 3 times a week.

 - Bioidentical Hormone Cream Therapy: We will provide testosterone cream that you will apply on a daily basis.

 - For those men who desire future fertility or not yet a candidate for testosterone therapy, we will discuss other means to “boost” your own production of testosterone.

 The P-Shot®, or Priapus Shot, is designed to improve erectile dysfunction, penis size, and overall sexual wellness in men.
 We also use the treatment to help with Peyronie’s disease.